Biology (BIO)

 BIO-4004 Seminar: Marine Mammal Cognition (3 Credits)

 This course is designed with two main components: A lecture component on campus at SFC and an experiential learning component that includes travel to Santa Cruz California.
 The course revolves around marine mammal cognition but general aspects of cognitive psychology.
 Topics covered will include basic experimental design, sensation/perception, intelligence and consciousness, logic, concept formation, language studies with marine mammal species, and ethics.
 Students will learn about and observe data collection sessions with captive, trained seals, sea lions, sea otters and dolphins.
-The eccology of sea lion habitat as well as marine mammal physiology will also be explored.
+The ecology of sea lion habitat as well as marine mammal physiology will also be explored.

 BIO-4005 Topic: Parasitology (4 Credits)